kaflin/fuseMachineUIAutomation/README.md

 3. Import the Project: If you already have a project, you can import it into IDE.
 Go to File >  Open > Existing Projects into Workspace.
 Select the project directory and click Finish.

-4. Select chromepath in object.properties and File in ReadConfig irrespective of your System i.e either linux for windows
+4. Select chromepath in object.properties and File in ReadConfig irrespective of your System i.e either linux or windows

 5. Run the Tests: To run the tests, Click on Run which is in upper section of tab > TestNg.xml Or Right click on TestNg.xml file and run TestNg.xml file.
 This will launch the browser and run the tests.